wireapp/wire-webapp/README.md

 `yarn test`

-Alternatively, you can run specific parts of the app
+Alternatively, you can run specific parts of the app:

 `yarn test:(server|types|auth|app)`